Diet and exercise tips to lose belly fat and gain muscle

 Water is a natural appetite suppressant, and some people find drinking water before eating helps quench their thirst AND takes up space in their stomachs.
 When the stomach senses fullness, it sends a signal to the brain to stop eating.
 Water in your stomach at the start of a meal will help you reach a state of fullness faster, making it easier to eat less.

-If you replace a caloric beverage like juice, soda, or an energy drink with water, you'll consume fewer calories.
-The small change could help you lose weight gradually, even if you changed nothing else in your diet.
+If you replace a caloric beverage like juice, soda, or an energy drink with water, you’ll consume fewer calories.
+This small change could help you lose weight gradually, even if you changed nothing else in your diet.

 Did you know that drinking alcohol tends to increase belly fat?
 Make an effort to imbibe in moderation.
 If you are truly serious about obtaining flat abs, cut out alcohol completely.
 Not only will this help shrink your middle, but you’ll sleep better and lose weight throughout your body.

 A Duke University study showed that aerobic activity performed 30 minutes a day, four days a week, reduced both surface (subcutaneous) and deep (visceral) belly fat.
 Resistance training alone only reduced subcutaneous fat.

 Examples of aerobic activity include stationary bicycling, jogging, brisk walking, lap swimming, cross-country skiing, and rowing.

 To decrease belly fat and improve your health, get your heart rate up consistently every day!
 If you already do this, then take it to the next level by incorporating some HIIT or high-intensity interval training workouts.
 HIIT fits the busy person who is short on time.
 A HIIT workout takes about 20-30 minutes, alternating between high energy expenditures and brief rests.
 This type of exercise is not suited for everyone as it shoots your heart rate up fast!
 Make sure to check with your doctor before adding HIIT workouts or any new activity to your routine.